From Impostor Syndrome to Humble Realist™.

 In addition to addressing both the internal and external sources of impostor feelings, the approach offered a proven process that empowered individuals to take charge of their own self- and pattern awareness and thus, transformation.

-Testament to the global resonance of Young and ISI’s approach, her ground-breaking identification of competence distortions in the form of “the five types of impostor syndrome” (Perfectionist, Expert, Natural Genius, Soloist, Superhuman) in 1999 has over 3 million Google search results and her book on women and impostor syndrome has been translated into nine languages, including Turkish and Korean.
+Young’s groundbreaking identification of competence distortions in the form of “the five types of impostor syndrome” (Perfectionist, Expert, Natural Genius, Soloist, Superhuman) in 1999 has over 8 million Google search results.

 The Impostor Syndrome Institute builds on this unparalleled experience to provide free resources to individuals and organizations and to train coaches and HR specialists to effectively address this multifaceted, highly nuanced topic with clients and employees.